vyazham/streaming/README.md

-# streaming
+# Home
-Guides on accessing streaming services
+Refer to the [wiki](https://github.com/vyazham/streaming/wiki) for guides on configuring streaming services.